polodev/datawookie/content/blog/2014-04-17-r-interface-to-myfxbook.md

 ---
-id: 720
-title: R Interface to Myfxbook
-date: 2014-04-17T11:16:04+00:00
 author: Andrew B. Collier
-layout: post
-excerpt_separator: <!-- more -->
 categories:
 - FOREX
 - Trading
+date: 2014-04-17T11:16:04Z
+excerpt_separator: <!-- more -->
+id: 720
 tags:
 - FOREX
 - Myfxbook
 - Object Oriented
 - '#rstats'
 - Reference Class
+title: R Interface to Myfxbook
+url: /2014/04/17/r-interface-to-myfxbook/
 ---

-[Myfxbook](https://www.myfxbook.com/ "Myfxbook") provides an interface to your FOREX trading accounts as well as an active trading community. <!-- more --> It has a broad range of functionality including
+[Myfxbook](https://www.myfxbook.com/ "Myfxbook") provides an interface to your FOREX trading accounts as well as an active trading community. <!--more--> It has a broad range of functionality including

 * a responsive interface to the FOREX market;
 * tools for performing statistical analyses on your trades;